-The second success factor refers to the efficient management of human resources, mainly having the ability to recruit and retain skilled labor (Chiavenato, 2007; Lussier et al., 1996, 2000, 2001, 2010).
-Effective human resource management has been found to decrease absenteeism and turnover, reduce the level stress, and increase commitment to the company, which results in increased productivity (Carnicer, Martínez, Pérez & Vela, 2002; Cervantes, 2005; Mañas & Garrido, 2013; Devyani, 2015).
-Having flexible work hours is important to Mexican workers, and thus, helps in the attraction and retention of employees (Cervantes, 2005).
+The second success factor refers to the efficient management of human resources, mainly having the ability 118 to recruit and retain skilled labor (Chiavenato, 2007; Lussier et al., 1996Lussier et al., , 2000Lussier et al., 119 2001Lussier et al., , 2010)).
+Effective human resource management has been found to decrease absenteeism and 120 turnover, reduce the level stress, and increase commitment to the company, which results in increased productivity 121 122 ??
+(Cervantes, 2005).
 Companies that can attract and retain quality employees have a greater chance of success.
 P2: Positive human resource management is a contributing factor to greenhouses success.

-c) Quality Certification
+c) Quality Certification 8

 The third success factor is the feature set and attributes that a product must possess to meet the buyer's needs and expectations (Ivancevich, Lorenzi, Skinner, & Crosby, 1997).
 These features are enhanced through the use of quality systems, as Irechukwu (2010) found that three out of four companies in Nigeria were successful with the implementation of quality management systems.
-Also, SMEs must engage in continuous quality improvements (Harris, Gibson, McDowell & Simpson, 2012), and improve their quality processes and food safety, in order to be competitive in foreign markets. domestic and Thus, quality management improves production process and increases the level of customer satisfaction (Agus & Hassan, 2011), which contribute to entrepreneurial success.
-Although quality is important, it is measured by the greenhouse getting a quality certification like ISO but specifically for agriculture including the Global Good Practices (GAP) and Agricultural Primus Lab certification.
+Also, SMEs must engage in continuous quality improvements (Harris, Gibson, McDowell & Simpson, 2012), and improve their quality processes and food safety, in order to be competitive in domestic and foreign markets.
+Thus, quality management improves production process and increases the level of customer satisfaction (Agus & Hassan, 2011), which contribute to entrepreneurial success.
+Although quality is important, it is measured by the greenhouse getting a quality certification like ISO but specifically for agriculture including the Global Good Agricultural Practices (GAP) and Primus Lab certification.